-Alert the personnel conducting the verification and underwriting processes that a new application has been received
+- Alert the personnel conducting the verification and underwriting processes that a new application has been received

 These steps take time and increase the risk of error or mis-entry.
 As the departments that handle verification and underwriting may be in different locations, and may even use a different local system, the number of handling and communication steps between the bank and the customer increases.
 Each added step increases the time and potential for error in the overall process.

 4. Wasted time, analyzing fairly simple cases

 Finally, the underwriting process, or the analysis of creditworthiness and the loan decision, takes additional time if done manually.
-Again, the manual process is not without some advantages.
+Again, the manual consumer lending process is not without some advantages.
 Problems with applications that require human judgment to determine whether a loan should be approved can be addressed on the spot.
 However, the manual process means that underwriters spend nearly as much time on normal, unproblematic loan files – which for most lenders account for a majority of underwriting volume – as they do on those that require extra attention.

 How Automation Solves These Challenges

 1. Convenience for the borrower

-  Automated loan processing can reduce the time needed to complete the processing of a loan file.
+Automated consumer lending can reduce the time needed to complete the processing of a loan file.
 For example, mobile and web-based applications allow a customer to digitally submit application forms and upload required documents, eliminating the need for a branch visit.

 Mobile apps can help improve data collection and security, centralize information and seamlessly integrate within lender’s existing system.
 Read about mobile apps for lending in MonJa’s blog.